-WASHINGTON, D.C. — A District of Columbia federal judge on Feb.
-10 granted a petition to confirm a $16,666,677 international arbitral award issued in a dispute over an agreement for a construction project, finding that the Kingdom of Morocco failed to show that it was the primary jurisdiction for the case (Salini Costruttori S.p.A. v.
-Kingdom of Morocco, No. 14-cv-2036, D. D.C.; 2017 U.S. Dist.
-LEXIS 19044).
+WASHINGTON, D.C. — A District of Columbia federal judge on March 25 granted a Canadian mining company's petition to confirm a $1.2 billion arbitral award issued by an international tribunal, rejecting the Republic of Venezuela's challenges to the award (Crystallex International Corp. v.
+Bolivarian Republic of Venezuela, No. 16-0661, D. D.C., 2017 U.S. Dist.
+LEXIS 43697).

 THE HAGUE, Netherlands — The Permanent Court of Arbitration (PCA) on March 21 announced that it is co-organizing a forum called “Mobilising Investments for a Sustainable Energy Future," which will be hosted by the International Energy Charter in Brussels, Belgium.